-It should be noted that only when observations in compliations can be confidently ascribed to individual observations (with well-defined times and locations and not derived by interpolation) have they included in the database of historical observations of Jonkers et al. (2003) (hereinafter IJM2003), and used historical field models such as gufm1 described in JJW2000.
+(with well-defined times and locations and not derived by interpolation) will they be included in the database of historical observations of Jonkers et al. (2003) (hereinafter JJM2003) and used historical field models such as gufm1 described in JJW2000.

 5.05.2.2 Surveys, Repeat Stations, and Marine Data